YanqingXu/alien-signals-in-lua/README.en.md

    - Supports cleanup and unsubscription

 4. EffectScope
-   - Used to batch manage and clean up multiple reactive effects
+   - Used to batch manage and clean up multiple reactive effect functions
    - Simplifies memory management in complex systems

 ## Usage Example